 In the hay days of mattress sales, in-store mattress sales people gained quite a reputation for hiking up prices with fancy jargon and false promises.
 The ability for memory foam to be compressed and delivered for free really changed the game and now customers can get the best rated mattress at an affordable price.

 Discover what is CertiPUR-US® foam mattress and it's benefits.

 What makes memory foam so unique when you compare mattresses materials is the cradling feeling it has on the body - this comfort is often compared to getting a gentle hug as you sleep.

 The adaptive nature of this foam is what most mattress reviews state is what they fall in love with.
 Memory foam is firm yet soft and doesn’t bounce like traditional innerspring mattresses.

 Traditional Memory Foam

 Traditional memory foam is one of the most common materials you will find in a range of mattress types including hybrid mattresses and cloud mattresses.

 Memory foam is so popular because it molds to the body and has a special way of evenly distributing weight for a seamless sleep experience.
 Unlike spring beds where you feel like you’re literally laying ‘on-top’ of the mattress, memory foam conforms to the body.

 Gel-infused memory foam is generally used on the top layer of mattresses to deliver additional cooling.
-Gel memory foam is layered in the construction of the best cooling mattresses to promote better heat transfer and regulate body temperature - a great benefit for hot sleepers.
+Gel memory foam is layered in the construction of the best cooling mattress to promote better heat transfer and regulate body temperature - a great benefit from the best mattress for hot sleepers.

 There’s a reason why memory foam mattresses are considered the best mattress of 2020.
 They are like the all-rounder; delivering on comfort, support, price, and more.
 Check out all the much-loved features of memory foam below: